rei/rei-cedar-docs/docs/components/link/README.md

             "name": "modifier",
             "type": "string",
             "default": "N/A",
-            "description": "Modifier allows the user to pass a style variant to this component {standalone}" },
+            "description": "Modifier allows the user to pass a style variant to this component  Possible values: standalone" },
           {
             "name": "href",